 Information We Collect

-As part of our ad delivery and reporting, we log page views and collect information for the purpose of delivering ads or providing advertising-related services, including providing a specific advertisement based on a particular type of browser or time of day; statistical reporting in connection with the activity on a website; and tracking the number of ads served on a particular day to a particular website.
-To do so, we collect information about the type of browser and operating system of website visitors, as well as the domain name, day and time of visit, and page(s) visited.
-We do so across multiple web domains owned or operated by different entities (each, a “Site”).
+As part of our ad delivery and reporting, we log page views and collect information for the purpose of delivering ads or providing advertising-related services, including, without limitation, providing a specific advertisement based on a particular type of browser or time of day; statistical reporting in connection with the activity on a website or application; and tracking the number of ads served on a particular day to a particular website or application.
+To do so, we collect certain technical information about an end user when they interact with our services including the type of device, browser, mobile application and operating system used including the particular version or model and certain configurations and settings, non-precise geographical location (through IP addresses and regional data), device identifiers such as IDFA for IOS and the Advertising ID for Android, ISP (Internet Service Provider) and ISP location, as well as the domain name or details of the application, day and time of visit, and page(s) visited.
+We do so across multiple web domains and applications owned or operated by different entities (each, a “Site”).

 We want to deliver more relevant advertising to you.
-Delivering more relevant advertising to you and other website visitors allows website owners to generate more advertising revenue.
+Delivering more relevant advertising to you and other visitors allows owners of website and applications to generate more advertising revenue.
 This revenue pays for the free content that they may publish for you, or free services that they may deliver to you.
 It also means that you are more likely to see online advertising that meets your interests.

-In an effort to deliver relevant advertising to you, we collect data across multiple web domains owned or operated by different entities to categorize likely consumer interest segments for use in advertising online (“Interest-Based Advertising” or “IBA”).
+In an effort to deliver relevant advertising to you, we collect data across multiple web domains and applications owned or operated by different entities to categorize likely consumer interest segments for use in advertising online (“Interest-Based Advertising” or “IBA”) such as the web pages you visit or applications you use, the content you see, access and utilize on such web pages and applications; for example, offerings and advertisements that you view, use and access, how you use them and your response to them (ie. clickstream data), how frequently and when you use them.
 For example, we can analyze data to determine that a visitor of a particular site at 6:30PM is more likely to be interested in pizza, or antique cars, or a classic movie.
-We can then serve an ad to the web page the visitor is viewing that offers a discounted pizza, car show tickets, or classic movie DVD—importantly—without ever knowing the identity or personal information of the visitor.
+We can then serve an ad to the web page the visitor is viewing that offers a discounted pizza, car show tickets, or classic movie DVD—importantly—without ever knowing the identity of the visitor.

 If you do not wish to benefit from relevant advertising, please feel free opt out IBA as described in the paragraph titled “IBA _Opt-Out”, below.

-We collect the information described above by using log files, web beacons and cookies.
+We, our advertising partners and certain technology vendors, collect the information described above by using log files, pixels or web beacons and cookies.
 We often engage or cooperate with service and technology companies to collect this information.
 While this tracking and collection technology is commonly used, you might not be familiar with it, and we would like to explain it:

 - “Log files” track actions occurring on websites and collect data including your IP address, browser type, Internet service provider, referring/exit pages, platform type, date/time stamp, click data and types of advertisements viewed.

-- “Web beacons” are electronic files used to track your navigation of a website or collection of sites, the completion of transactions, submittal of applications and browsing behavior.
+- “Pixels” or “Web beacons” are electronic files or tags that reside on web pages and applications and are used to track your navigation of a website or collection of sites, the completion of transactions, submittal of applications and browsing behavior.

-We use the information we collect for marketing and advertising purposes, to determine which ads perform well, to better match ads and website content to your interests, to assist us in improving the operation of our services, to maintain the quality of our services, to enhance our services to our business partners and clients, to provide general statistics to our business partners and clients regarding use of Undertone’s services, and for the other purposes described below.
+In addition to the uses set forth below, our primary use of the information we collect is for marketing and advertising purposes, to determine which ads perform well, to better match ads and website content to your interests, to assist us in improving the operation of our services, to maintain the quality of our services, to enhance our services to our business partners and clients, to provide general statistics to our business partners and clients regarding use of Undertone’s services, and for the other purposes described below.

 Personally Identifiable Information